-This battery storage facility will help to ensure clean, affordable and secure electricity supplies in the Coventry area and beyond, as polluting coal and gas-fired power stations close and more intermittent renewable energy is brought onto the grid.
+This battery storage facility will help to ensure clean, affordable and secure electricity supplies in the North West Birmingham area and beyond, as polluting coal and gas-fired power stations close and more intermittent renewable energy is brought onto the grid.

-It will also provide additional power capacity to support the installation of an Electric Vehicle (EV) charging network designed to accelerate the transition to electric transport.
-The network will enable ultra-rapid public charging hubs to the north and east of Coventry, bringing additional investment, employment and visitors.
-It could provide high power charging for electric buses and even support Coventry’s ambitions for a very light rail transport system.
+It will also provide additional power capacity to support the installation of an Electric Vehicle (EV) charging network.
+This won’t be delivered on-site, but will involve a private wire delivering power to locations to the north west of Birmingham to enable ultra-rapid public charging hubs and fleet charging, which will bring additional investment, employment and visitors.

-Coventry will be one of the first cities in the country to benefit from this unique infrastructure investment, following the development of Pivot Power’s first site in Oxford.
+Sandwell will be one of the earliest communities in the country to benefit from this unique infrastructure investment, following on from the development of Pivot Power’s first site in Oxford.
 Energy Superhub Oxford is a pioneering project being developed in partnership with Oxford City Council and forms part of a national programme of up to 40 sites being developed by Pivot Power to deliver up to 2 gigawatts of battery storage.
 The programme is of national importance to support the UK energy transition and respond to the climate emergency.

 Where is the site?